 Quick Reference Growing Guide

-|Plant Type:||Flowering woody shrub||Flower / Foliage Color:||White, pink/green, red, crimson burgundy (in fall)|
+|Plant Type:||Flowering deciduous woody shrub||Flower / Foliage Color:||White, purple-pink/green (red, orange, yellow, purple in fall)|

 |Native to:||Southeastern United States||Maintenance:||Low|

-|Exposure:||Part sun to shade||Soil pH:||6.0-7.5|
+|Exposure:||Partial shade||Soil pH:||6.0-7.5|

-|Common Pests and Diseases:||Aphids, deer, Japanese beetles, rabbits, spider mites; bacterial leaf wilt, powdery mildew||Species:||Quercifolia|
+|Common Pests and Diseases:||Aphids, Japanese beetles, spider mites; bacterial leaf spot, powdery mildew, root rot||Species:||Quercifolia|

 Don’t Snub This Shrub

 As William Bartram wrote, H. quercifolia is truly “a very singular and beautiful shrub.”

 This attractive and distinctive woody wonder is a fantastic selection if you’re looking for a low-maintenance shrub that blooms profusely in the shade.

 It provides four-season aesthetics with an intriguing display of beautifully shaped leaves, charming blossoms, spectacular fall color, and attractive bare bark in winter.